 In a statement, MTS said that deal will see "the development of 5G technologies and the pilot launch of fifth-generation (5G) networks" over the next year.

 Quoted in the statement, Huawei's deputy chairman Guo Ping said he was "very happy" with the agreement "in an area of strategic importance like 5G".

-The Chinese technology company considered a security threat by the US and after being accused by President Donald Trump that it was spying for Beijing, has turned to Russia for business
+The Chinese technology company is considered a security threat by the US.
+After being accused by President Donald Trump that it was spying for Beijing, it has now turned to Russia for business.

 According to experts, the US decision to ban Huawei threatens the survival of the company, which is highly dependent on US chips for its smartphones.